 An “unexpected” high number of patients exhibited liver inflammation after SVR.
 Up to 10% had persistently elevated levels of ALT and another 25% showed amounts that “require further surveillance.’’
 The remaining 65% had healthy ALT levels after the virus was extinguished, the researchers reported.

 “The major finding from our study is the high prevalence of post-SVR elevated ALT levels despite viral eradication, including patients that have been treated with novel IFN-free direct-acting antiviral-based therapy,” the team wrote.
 “This observation supports our notion that ongoing aminotransferase elevation upon SVR is not a rare clinical event.”

 Men who had achieved SVR were more likely to have elevated ALT, reinforcing previous observations on the course of the infection.
 Patients with advanced liver disease and steatosis were also strongly predictive for persistent ALT elevation.
 The researchers also noted that IFN-based treatment was correlated with post-SVR inflammation, adding weight to the benefit of IFN-free combination regimens.

 The study had some potential limitations.
 There weren’t enough data to explore the long-term impact of elevated ALT levels on morbidity among patients in the first study group.
 Also, enough time hadn’t elapsed to evaluate clinical long-term outcomes among DAA-treated patients.

 “However, some studies suggested an increased risk of mortality in patients with elevated liver enzymes independent of etiology,” the researchers said.

-, “Ongoing liver inflammation in patients with chronic hepatitis C and sustained virological response,” was published in PLOS One
+The study, “Ongoing liver inflammation in patients with chronic hepatitis C and sustained virological response,” was published in PLOS One.

 Hepatitis C Genotype Makes a Difference in Liver Disease, Study Shows